wpdas/near-social-bridge/README.md

 ## Session Storage

-This feature stores data for one session.
-While testing inside a Widget, data is lost when the browser tab is reloaded or closed.
+This feature stores data for components that is persistent across refreshes.
 You will have access to methods like `setItem`, `getItem`, `removeItem`, `clear` and `keys`.
-Data is automatically synchronized between the React App and the Widget.
+Data is automatically synchronized between the React App and the BOS Component.

 ```ts
 import { sessionStorage } from 'near-social-bridge'